Some Things You Should Know:

 - Affiliates' library cards expire either 1 year from date of issue or at the end of their term of appointment

 - Alumni library cards expire 1 year from date of issue

 - External borrowers' library cards expire 1 year from date of issue

 Q: What happens if I lose or damage my library card?
 Back to Top

 - Report a lost card to the library immediately to prevent unauthorized use

-- Lost Campus ID Cards (students, faculty and staff) need to be replaced at the Bookstore - the cost is $20.00.
+- Lost Campus ID Cards (students, faculty and staff) need to be replaced at the Bookstore.

-- Lost or damaged library-issued cards (alumni, external borrowers, affiliates) are replaced by the library.
+- Lost or damaged library-issued cards (external borrowers and affiliates) are replaced by the library.

 Q: What can I borrow from the Library, and for how long?
 Back to Top

 - Most library materials may be borrowed for 30 days.
 They may be renewed twice (unless recalled).